sagemathinc/cocalc/notes/final_push.md

-- (0:30?) [x] (0:15) bug: yesterday I made it so two new cell dividers are created when evaluating.
-Wow/how/what?
+## Deployment

-## Next day: Deployment
+- (1:00?) [x] (0:51) backups:  include bup in salvus itself (instead of system wide), for install stability.

-- (3:00?) [ ] backups: I am going to use bup -- https://github.com/bup/bup/
+I am going to use bup for backups -- https://github.com/bup/bup/ Do snapshots frequently by *randomly* targeting n backup destinations and recording success, timestamp, location in db.
+Present unified view of all snaps by time to user.
+Viola - scalable durable safe distributed snapshots!

 - (0:30?) [ ] deploy: make sure 4 machines have kernel opts that Keith reported are needed now for reboot to work: https://mail.google.com/mail/u/0/?shva=1#inbox/13e2db89829eed81
 - (1:00?) [ ] deploy: create the file that describes topology of everything.